-Further reading offers up apparently different aspects of yoga that seem on the surface to have little to do with physical yoga.
+Further reading offers up aspects of yoga that seem on the surface to have little to do with physical yoga.
 Such listings include meditation, breath work, chanting, philosophy, and study of the ancient language of yoga, Sanskrit.
 Then there's Ayurveda, considered the sister science of yoga, a complex system prescribing healthy living through food and lifestyle choices.
 And on and on.
 It’s enough to drive someone new to yoga a bit crazy trying to figure out which way to go first.

 But even though this myriad of choices may be a bit hard on the newbie, one might conclude that there must be something pretty terrific about an ancient practice that can spin off so many variations and appeal to such diverse audiences.
 Such a practice or system would seem to necessitate a solid core that’s versatile enough to be customized, yet strong enough to retain its foundation.
 Of course with such customization, at some point one runs the risk of losing the core, but that's another topic for another day.
 Instead, I would argue that the solid core, the current that runs through the varieties and interpretations of what is generally termed “Modern Postural Yoga,” or MPY, is what makes them ultimately similar at a basic level.
 To me, that solid core has everything to do with what is life-affirming, practical, and applicable right here, right now, practices that can enhance one's daily health, wellness, and sense of self.
 Therefore, discovering and applying the practical aspects of yoga is exactly what Ever Practical Yoga is about.